CBEP-SoCB/tdggraph/README.md

 graphics from season-long series of periodic profile observations.
 The three main graphics functions create `ggplot2` graphic objects with different strengths for emphasizing different aspects of the data.
-For most users, teh `tdsmooth()` function wil lbe the primary one of interest.
+For most users, the `tdsmooth()` function will be the primary one of interest.

 ## The Names
 The name of the package reflects that it is intended to work with '**td**' (time